hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

       * Different regions are logically related to each other in a hierarchical structure.
   * HTM vs Deel Learning
   ![HTM vs Deep Learning](https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/HTM_vs_DeepLearning.png)
+    * layer 1 in the picture is like a getting simple neural network functionality with HTM (obviously with the added benefits of HTM)
+    * layer 2 in the picture is like a getting convolution neural network functionality with HTM
+    * layer 3 in the picture is like a getting reinforcement learning functionality with HTM
+    * layer 4 in the picture is like getting multiple CNNs to work with reinforcement learning and HTM
   * When HTM outperforms other learning methods (all have to be satisfied)
     * The input data is temporal
       * A simple way to check whether the data is temporal, is to randomly shuffle the data and check whether the semantics has changed